python/typing/docs/spec/qualifiers.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Writing ``typing.Annotated`` everywhere can be quite verbose;
-fortunately, the ability to alias annotations means that in practice we don't expect clients to have to write lots of boilerplate code::
+fortunately, the ability to alias types means that in practice we don't expect clients to have to write lots of boilerplate code::

     T = TypeVar('T')